KarthikMgk/Dimensionality-reduction/Principal component analysis.md

 So variance is basically square(current- mean)

 We will take the mean values of xi in here and calculate variance for all xi's in the plot and since we have already column standardised this data which is also called mean centering for managing the data in a better way
-Our mean will be 0 and stddev will be 1, In all our variance calculations our second term will be zero and will be left with square(xi)
+Our mean will be 0 and stddev will be 1, In all our variance calculations our second term will be zero and will be left with square(xi).
+Our task is the find the unit vector such that we cover the maximum variance